tweag/ghc-proposals/proposals/0000-linear-types.rst

 In Core, ``case`` is of the form ``case u as x of { <alternatives> }`` where ``x`` represents the head normal form of ``u``.
 It is used by the compiler in some Core to Core passes.
-It is also how default alternative is a case are implemented:
+It is also how default alternatives of a case are implemented:

 ::